 If your child doesn't usually do art outdoors, the experience alone will excite them.
 Take a walk around the park and find a nice spot to sketch or paint or do a nature study of a specific plant or insect.
 Using clips to stop the paper from blowing up is a neat little trick and will stop your little artist from getting frustrated.
 A great activity to do with a picnic and can be a good introduction to some of the great artists such as Monet.

 Sidewalk chalk is also a versatile activity where you can do anything from drawing to making mazes, shadow art, math, and games.

-Pack up a picnic and a pile of books and head out to somewhere relaxing for a couple of ours al fresco reading.
+Pack up a picnic and a pile of books and head out to somewhere relaxing for a couple of our al fresco readings.